Does 4 Stroke Engine Need Oil?

 What's the Difference Between a 2 Stroke and 4 Stroke Engine?

-The primary difference between 2-stroke and 4-stroke engines is the number of strokes the piston makes to complete a power cycle.
+The primary difference between 2-stroke Engine oil and 4-stroke Engine Oil engines is the number of strokes the piston makes to complete a power cycle.
 A 2-stroke engine completes the cycle in two strokes, making it simpler and capable of producing more power per revolution.
 However, it is less fuel-efficient and emits more pollution.
 On the other hand, a 4-stroke engine uses four strokes to complete a cycle, leading to better fuel efficiency and lower emissions but with a more complex design.

 Do 4 Stroke Engines Require Engine Oil in the Fuel?